cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/02-storage.md

 - Google Cloud Storage bucket can be used to store the output files.
 - The storage cost depends on the volume stored and for this type of processing is very small.
-- The download of the output files for the bucket has a significant cost.
+- The download of big output files from the bucket can be costly.

 ::::::::::::::::::::::::::::::::::::::::::::::::